mitpancholi98/react-quiz-stepper/README.md

 } = useQuiz()
 ```

-step is currently active question
+step is currently active question.
 handleBack and handleNext can be binded to button on click, to go to next previous and next question respectively

 goToStep: (index: number)